pandas-dev/pandas/doc/source/user_guide/io.rst

 Where possible, pandas uses the C parser (specified as ``engine='c'``), but it may fall back to Python if C-unsupported options are specified.

-Currently, options unsupported by the C and pyarrow engines include:.
+Currently, options unsupported by the C and pyarrow engines include:

 * ``sep`` other than a single character (e.g. regex separators)
 * ``skipfooter``